Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-I remember one night I experienced torture laying there all night long with not able to even sleep for one minute.
-As I counting down the hours from 12:00, 1:00am, 2:00am, 3:00am…hoping I would drift off - it was terrible because the next day, I had to be my best and work all day long.
+I remember one night I experienced torture laying there all night long, not able to even sleep for one minute.
+As I was counting down the hours from 12:00, 1:00am, 2:00am, 3:00am…hoping I would drift off - it was terrible because the next day, I had to be at my best and to work all day long.

 Tolerance to stress